-- 1. Ensure the power to the unit is off.
+- 1. Ensure the power to the both units is off.
 Ensure the power to the plenum heater is off if equipped. - 2.
 Verify all high voltage connections.
-Ensure that there are no stray wire strands, all connections are tight and the ground wire is connected tightly to the ground connector for the heat pump and plenum heater. - 3.
-Record the fuse / circuit breaker size and wire gauge for the heat pump.
+Ensure that there are no stray wire strands, all connections are tight and the ground wire is connected tightly to the ground connector for the compressor unit, air handler, and plenum heater. - 3.
+Record the fuse / circuit breaker size and wire gauge for the compressor unit and air handler.
 Record the fuse / circuit breaker size, wire gauge and size of the plenum heater if installed. - 4.
-Verify that the control connections to the thermostat and plenum heater (if installed) are properly connected and all control signals are off, so that the unit will not start up when the power is turned on. - 5.
-Ensure all access panels except the lower one that provides access to the electrical box are in place.
+Verify that the control connections from air handler to the thermostat, air handler to compressor unit, and plenum heater to compressor unit are properly connected and all control signals are off, so that the unit will not start up when the power is turned on. - 5.
+Ensure all access panels except the ones that provide access to the electrical boxes are in place.